zablon-ke/bot/README.md

 # bot
-This i an auto bidding bot
+This is an auto bidding bot